 Mosey’s compliance management platform is designed to help businesses comply with state business compliance rules.
 We’ll monitor compliance requirements for your Delaware corporation and keep you on track.

 If you’re incorporated in Delaware but out of state, Mosey can act as your Delaware registered agent.
 You need a registered agent service to accept service of process or official government correspondence.
-We’ll collect and forward your corporate mail so you can stay informed no matter where you are.
+Receive and and manage your corporate mail directly in Mosey so you can stay informed no matter where you are.

 Schedule a demo with Mosey to learn how we can simplify the process of running your Delaware corporation.